 Seventh: Follow up on reports.
 Some government agencies and private companies delete their records over time.
 Be sure to follow up with the appropriate parties to get access to and make copies of all reports and statements that relate to your accident.

 Eighth: Consult an attorney.
-Call Biller, Sachs, Raio & Zito at 203-281-1717.
-We can assist you with all of the above but most importantly we know how to preserve your rights.
+Call Biller, Sachs, Zito & LeMoult at 203-281-1717 or contact us online.
+We can assist you with all of the above but most importantly, we know how to preserve your rights.
 The law often mandates strict time frames that must be met in order to make a claim for your injuries.
 Obtaining the much-needed advice of an attorney will help you avoid these obstacles and limit surprises.
 We also offer free initial consultations.
-Taking advantage of this offer will save you the time and energy of worrying about whether or not your claim has any merit, so that you can focus on recovering.
+Taking advantage of our expertise will save you the time and energy of worrying about whether or not your claim has any merit, so that you can focus on recovering.